floss1138/dxMagic/README.md

 dx_insert takes an attout.txt formatted file (from AutoKADs attout/export attributes or dx_extract) and merges this data back into a dxf file of the same name (and the same meta-data of course)
 The default folders begin with *dx_* to show they belong to dx_magic
 dx_attin_WATCH is for the attribute.txt file.
 Must have the same name as the dxf other than the extension.
-dx_dxf_WATCH is for the .dxf file intended for attribute replacement.
+dx_dxf4insert is for the .dxf file intended for attribute replacement.
 During attribute replacement a temporary file will be created in dx_dxf_WATCH with a .tmp extension.
 The updated file will replace the original .dxf.
 The attribute .txt file will be moved to the pass folder on successful completion; however, the .dxf will remain in dx_dxf_WATCH pending further updates.

-## USING dx_totxt (coming soon)
+## USING dx_xls2txt
-dx_totxt takes the xlsx file created with dx_extract and converts it to attout.txt format.
+dx_xlsx2txt takes xlsx files created with dx_extract and converts these to attout.txt format.
 This in turn can be inserted with dx_insert or imported with AutoKADs ATTIN command.
-dx_xlsx_WATCH is for the .xlsx files produced by dx_extract.
+dx_xlsx2txt_WATCH is for the .xlsx files produced by dx_extract.
 File must have an .xlsx extension.
 dx_attin is the destination for the converted file.  attin/attout files should always have .txt extensions and Windows format new lines.
 The .xlsx file produced by dx_extract has the first 2 rows and the first column as margin space.
-These must remain but must can be used for comments (these cells are not parsed).
+These must remain & can be used for comments.
+In the future, the left most column might be used to flag a row for further processing if it contains the relevant command.

 ### Installing dxMagic
 dxMagic is just a Perl script.
 Excel creation requires Excel::Writer::XLSX module to be installed.
 If you need to run this on Windows, install Strawberry Perl, user cpan to install cpanm,`cpan App::cpanminus`,  then install the module `cpanm Excel::Writer::XLSX`.
 Edit the script header to create the necessary folders (with appropriate slash separators for your OS).